-There are some medical issues and other illnesses that can affect your fertility, however.
-Dr. Barry Witt, M.D., a board-certified reproductive endocrinologist and medical director of WINFertility and Greenwich Fertility, says many disorders affect fertility by interfering with ovulation.
-“Disorders that may affect ovulation include thyroid disease, obesity, diabetes or insulin resistance, and eating disorders with reduced body weight,” he says.
-Conception cannot occur without ovulation, and these disorders can result in a lack of ovulation or irregular menstrual periods, he explains, and any chronic illness that causes excessive weight loss or weight gain can also reduce fertility.
-The Office On Women's Health also explained that extra weight can cause excess estrogen, a hormone that acts as a sort of natural birth control by stopping ovulation or a normal period.
-On the other hand, being underweight can also stop ovulation and a regular menstrual cycle.
+There are some medical issues and other chronic illnesses that can affect your chances of getting pregnant.
+“Disorders that may affect ovulation include thyroid disease, obesity, diabetes or insulin resistance, and eating disorders with reduced body weight,” Dr. Barry Witt, a board-certified reproductive endocrinologist and medical director of WINFertility and Greenwich Fertility, tells Romper.
+Conception cannot occur without ovulation, and these disorders can result in a lack of ovulation or irregular menstrual periods, he explains.
+Any chronic illness that causes excessive weight loss or weight gain can also reduce fertility.

 Something else that can affect your chances of getting pregnant?
 Not feeling well enough to have sex.
-Cytron says that sickness could impact sexual desire and other components of getting the “deed” done.
+Sickness may impact sexual desire and other components of getting the “deed” done, Perkins adds.
 When you feel congested or nauseated, sex might not be as fun as it usually is, but feeling sick while having sex won’t decrease your odds of getting pregnant.

-If you are trying to conceive, talk to your doctor about getting a flu shot, which can give you some protection against flu viruses during conception and through your pregnancy.
-The best thing you can do if you find yourself sick during your ovulation days is to keep yourself healthy and hydrated with a nutritious immune boosting diet, while keeping your doctor or fertility specialist in the loop.
-With a little patience and persistence, hopefully you’ll get that positive pregnancy test you were waiting for.
+If you are trying to conceive, talk to your doctor about way to protect your immune system, like getting a flu shot, which can give you some protection against flu viruses during conception and through your pregnancy.
+The best thing you can do if you find yourself sick during your ovulation days is to keep yourself healthy and hydrated with a nutritious immune-boosting diet while keeping your doctor or fertility specialist in the loop.
+With a little patience and persistence, hopefully you’ll start feeling better soon.